 Cons

-- Pizza pans with holes can cause pizza burns and leftovers.
+- Pizza pans with holes can cause pizza burn if cooking process is not monitored properly.

 - You can’t use these pans for several other cooking purposes.